iamakshayshar/SoapUI-Extentter/README.md

 * This utility supports Klov Docker release 1.0.1

 ## :pushpin: License
-SoapUI-Extentter is an Open Source Plugin and 4.0 will be released under Apache-2.0
+SoapUI-Extentter is an Open Source Plugin and 4.0 and later will be released under Apache-2.0